 If you’re creating a responsive web design you may want to design for different screen sizes, and each size could be contained within an Artboard.
 Or perhaps you’re designing multiple views of a mobile app.
 Artboards can serve as a handy container.

 Artboards behave like a special kind of group.
 The main differences are that they are represented on the Canvas, you never have to double-click to view their contents, and they don’t resize to fit the contents inside.

 To create an Artboard, choose Insert › Artboard from the toolbar or menu (or press A).
-The Inspector will reveal presets of common device, and icon sizes, as well as the ability to add your own.
+The Inspector will reveal a list of presets, whose categories can be changed by clicking the dropdown button at the top of the list, along with a toggle for landscape and portrait orientations.
+Here, you also have the ability to add your own custom size.

-Click on a preset to insert it into the Canvas, or click on the header of a group of Artboard presets to insert them all at once.
-With a layer selected, you also have the ability to create an Artboard to fit around the selection at the top of the preset list.
+Just click on a preset from the list to insert it into the Canvas.
+When you have a layer selected, you have the option to create an Artboard to fit around your selection at the top of the preset list.

-After you’ve inserted one Artboard, you want to insert more Artboards of that kind, you can immediately press Command-D (duplicate) until you have as many Artboards as you need.
+After you’ve inserted one Artboard, and want to insert more Artboards of that kind, you can immediately press Command-D (duplicate) until you have as many Artboards as you need.

 You can only click-and-drag an Artboard to move it, if it doesn’t contain any content.
 The reason for this is so you can select and move content, without accidentally moving your Artboard too.

 To move your Artboard, and all the layers it contains, click on the Artboard title in the Canvas, and drag.
 Alternatively, if you click the Artboard’s name in the Layer List, you can then drag inside the Artboard to reposition it.
 With the Artboard selected, you can also use the position values in the Inspector to move it, or use the arrow keys to incrementally nudge it in a certain direction.